maikelthedev/maikeldotuk.github.io/pages/cv.md

 - Ensuring the venue complies with health and safety standards at all times.

 ### Datacentre Operator
 <small><span style="color:orange">How did I find it?</span> Chance.
-I carpeted Andorra of my CV, delivered them personally every day but also send them via email as I managed to get a database with the names of all the companies (and emails) in the country.
+I carpeted Andorra of my CV, delivered them personally every day but also sent them via email as I managed to get a database with the names of all the companies (and emails) in the country.
 A friend asked his ex if they were looking so he gave them my CV.
 I had the most surreal ever interview and stayed on the job for a very long time.
 It is still so far the best and most rewarding ever job I have had.</small>

 *A datacentre that belongs to two Andorra banks* .
 August 2008 to May 2011.
 Andorra
 - Ensuring the correct functioning of the servers within the data centre.